 How May I Access My Personal Information?

-An employee or volunteer may access and verify any personal information with appropriate notice so that the office is able to supply the information required.
+Individuals may access and verify any personal information with appropriate notice so that the office is able to supply the information required.
 Most of this information is available in the registration forms and other forms that you filled out.

 Principle 10 – Complaint Process

 Individuals may question compliance with the above principles.